joselezcano/license-plate-detection/README.md

 }
 ```

 Note that the Mexican Hat filter has zero mean and the resulting image pixel value may extend beyond the range [0,255].
-For display purpose, the previous code normalizes each pixel to have an intensity in the former range.
+For display purpose, the previous code normalizes each pixel to have an intensity value in the former range.